 Students must have an undergraduate degree and must convince the CASW selection committee of their ability and commitment to pursue a career in writing about science for the general public.

-Fellows may attend school either full-time or part-time.
+Fellows may attend school either full-time or part-time and should have at least one year of study remaining toward a master's degree or graduate certificate.
 Applicants must be U.S. citizens or permanent residents.

 To apply online fill out the form on the next page and upload: